robinjac/pixi-typescript-fun/README.md

 ## Commands:

 - `npm install` - run installation of npm packages (should be called first)
-- `npm run start` - start watching for files and open's server on localhost:8080
+- `npm start` - start watching for files and open's server on localhost:8080

 ## NOTE - SENDING TEST BACK WITH MAIL